ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-us.md

 ### Step 2: Create a VLAN in the vRack

-It is necessary to create a vLan (or virtual local area network) so that the vRack instances can communicate with each other.
+It is necessary to create a VLAN (or virtual local area network) so that the vRack instances can communicate with each other.

 On the Public Cloud, you can create up to 4,000 VLANs within a single vRack.
 This means that you can use each private IP address up to 4,000 times.
 Thus, for example, IP 192.168.0.10 of VLAN 2 is different from IP 192.168.0.10 of VLAN 42.